 Career Services exist to coach, prepare, support, and empower Robeson Community College students and alumni to become career ready.
 The Counseling and Career Services Department provides career planning resources, strategies, and opportunities through exploration of interests, values, skills, and personality tendencies.
-A variety of inventories are administered and interpreted by the counselors during career counseling to assist in making informed career decisions.
+A variety of inventories are administered and interpreted by the counselors and/or career services specialist to assist in making informed career decisions.